coder/code-server/README.md

 Please get in [touch](mailto:jobs@coder.com) with your resume/github if interested.

-## Enterprise
+## For Organizations

-Visit [our website](https://coder.com) for more information about our enterprise offerings.
+Visit [our website](https://coder.com) for more information about remote development for your organization or enterprise.